intuition-dev/intuDocs/docs/advanced.md

  you should convert to Electron first.
 It seems like Electron step is an extra step to slow you down: but doing Electron app first saves you time - even if you never release the Electron app.

-You can of course add any needed native plugins from Cordova; but most apps don't need any Cordova plugins.
+You can of course add any needed native plugins from Capacitor (by Ionic) ; but most apps don't need any Capacitor (by Ionic) plugins.

 ## Custom Elements